New Student Class Registration

 - Click on Finalize Registration.
 This finalizes the registration process.

-Finalizing times are staggered.
+Scheduling times are staggered.
 Your time will remain open until you complete registration.
-You can find your time at the top of the Finalizing Schedule Planner.
-IF YOU DO NOT SCHEDULE BY THE MAKE-UP DATES, THE RECORDS OFFICE WILL SCHEDULE FOR YOU.
+You can find your time in the Schedule Planner.
+It is in your best interest to schedule at the appointed time.
+IF YOU DO NOT SCHEDULE BY THE MAKE-UP DATE, THE RECORDS OFFICE WILL SCHEDULE FOR YOU.

 When You Arrive on Campus